s1krace/risker/README.md

 # Risker by Race 🛡️

-## Have a Smooth Browsing Experience! 🌟

-Fed up with those annoying risk/warning pop-ups and affiliate links on Chinese shopping agent sites?
-Risker by Race is here to ensure your browsing experience is smooth and hassle-free!
-This Chrome extension is light and removes those pesky reminders automatically, cleaning up URLs and giving you a cleaner, faster browsing experience.
+Removes risk overlays/popups and cleans affiliate links on Chinese shopping sites.
+Works locally in your browser with no tracking.

-## ✨ Key Features
+## Features

 * **Auto Pop-Up Remover:** Eliminate obstructive risk/warning pop-ups on supported sites.
 * **Clean Links:** Eliminate affiliate tracking codes for tidy, simple links.